Piszmog/go-tw/README.md

 By default, `go-tw` will check if a newer version of `tailwindcss` exists.
 If it does, it will download it and delete the older versions.

-To use a specific version, use the `-version` flag.
+To use a specific version, provide the `-version` flag.

 ```shell
  ❯  go-tw -h -version v4.0.7